Minecraft-PE-Servers/Minecraft-PE-Servers.github.io/_posts/2016-12-14-download-and-install-minecraft-pe-maps-zip.md

 ---

-- At First, Download the ZIP file on the PE MAPS website.
+- At First, Download the Zip archive from the PE MAPS website.

-- When the ZIP download is complete, select Open with McWorld.co APP.
+- When the ZIP archive is downloaded, Select Open in “McWorld.co”

 - Suddenly, as if by magic, the new world start to open in Minecraft PE.